locnnil/workshop/docs/tutorial/getting-started/install/install.rst

 Go
 ---
-Currently you can install Workspace only from its source code that requires Go run-time:
+Currently you can install Workspace only from its source code, which requires Go run-time:

 .. tabs::
   .. group-tab:: Install on Ubuntu